tikenn/kinome_toolbox/README.md

 <summary>KINOME.page</summary>

 * #### KINOME.page
-   jQuery div for the contents of the 'home page' (This is the page that shows all currently loaded in information.)
+   jQuery div for the contents of the 'home page' (This is the page that shows all currently loaded in information as a table and builds links to other data levels.)

 </details>